skip navigation

 I, _____, do solemnly swear [or affirm] that I will support the Constitution of the United States and the Constitution and laws of the State of Washington, and all local ordinances, and that I will faithfully and impartially perform and discharge the duties of the office of _____, according to the law and the best of my ability.

-Here are some sample oaths from various local governments applied to a variety of positions:
+Here are some sample oaths from local governments across the state:

-Does the oath have to be administered orally?
+Does the oath have to be administered verbally?

-There is no requirement that the oath be administered orally, only that a written oath be filed with the appropriate office.
+While oaths of office are often sworn verbally before being signed, there is no requirement that the oath be administered orally—only that a written oath be filed with the appropriate office.

 Must the oath be administered in person?